Civil Air Transport: Civil operations

 CAT started to operate scheduled passenger services, beginning with international flights to Hong Kong, then to Japan, South Korea, the Philippines and Thailand, as well as domestic routes within Taiwan.
 The granddaughter of Sun Yatsen, Nora Sun, became the youngest flight attendant to work for CAT.

 The first flights were carried out with C-46, then C-54 Skymaster aircraft.
 In 1958, CAT inaugurated DC-6B services.
 In 1961, CAT started to operate a Convair 880M, becoming the first airline to operate pure jet scheduled passenger services on regional routes in the Far East.
-The Convair 880M was replaced by a Boeing 727 in January 1968.
-On 16 February 1968 the 727, flying from Hong Kong to Taipei, crashed near Linkou in northern Taiwan, ending 23 years of operations.
-The remnants of the cargo operation became Flying Tiger.
-Flying Tiger International merged to FedEx.
+Transition of civil services to China Airlines was already underway; in 1967 China Airlines started 727 service of its own to Tokyo and Hong Kong.
+CAT's Convair 880M was replaced by a Boeing 727 in January 1968.
+On 16 February 1968 the 727, flying from Hong Kong to Taipei, crashed near Linkou in northern Taiwan.
+This brought the transition plan forward, with CAT ending service and China Airlines taking over CAT's services to Seoul and Manila.